CREATING THE WORLD’S QUIETEST SUPER-MIDSIZE CABIN

 Aft Cabin Noise At Cruise

-*Based on testing conducted by Textron Aviation and sound levels as determined by aircraft manufacturer.
+*Based on testing conducted by Textron Aviation.

 Comparing cabin sound levels